parsokev/graph_repo/README.md

 - CMake
 - Unix Makefile (included in git repository)

-To build this project as a cmake project, please ensure you have the following installed:
+Building this project as a cmake project requires the following:

 - cmake version 3.0.0 (or newer)
-- C++14 (or newer)
+- GCC Compiler using standard of C++14 (or newer)

-To build this project using the provided Makefile, please ensure you have:
+Building this project using the provided Makefile requires:

-- C++14 (or newer)
+- GCC Compiler using standard of C++14 (or newer)

-NOTE: Project-involved implementation and interaction is primarily conducted through use of Bash.
-The provided shell script and commands listed below require Bash in order to perform as intended.
+NOTE: Project-involved implementation and interaction is primarily conducted through use of a Bash terminal utilizing a Linux distribution.
+The provided shell script and commands listed below require these be present on local machine cloning the repository in order to operate as intended.

 # Building the Program Utilizing CMake
 After cloning this repository in your preferred text editor, enter the command into the terminal: